 At one of the most tender times of your life, you probably want to feel accepted and heard when getting help with lactation.
 I offer gentle support through careful and thorough listening about what matters to you.
 I draw on a whole variety of approaches I've integrated over my sixteen-plus years working in lactation.
 Your preferences and needs guide the choices we make together.

 I've often thought about why I do what I do.
-After all, I made a very conscious choice to become an IBCLC — it's not the kind of profession you just kind of fall in to!
-What's really, really important to me is supporting moms in the kindest way I can, so that moms feel good both physically and mentally so their babies can be happy and healthy.
-I do this by taking the time to listen to what mothers have to say and by offering individualized solutions focused on mothers' lactation concerns.
+After all, I made a very conscious choice to become an IBCLC — it's not the kind of profession you just fall into!
+What's really, really important to me is supporting mothers and babies kindly and sensitively to help them both feel better.

-When I was breastfeeding and was looking for help, I was frustrated to find judgment.
-I felt like I was a failure and a bad mother.
+When I was breastfeeding and looking for help, I was frustrated to find judgment.
+The message I heard was that there was only one right way to do things.
+I felt like a failure and a bad mother.
 No one wants to feel this way, especially as an exhausted and vulnerable new mother.
-Respect and empathy for every mama I work with is a given.
+Respect, acceptance and empathy for every mama I work with is a given.
 I can honestly say that I have never met a mother who wasn't working hard at doing the absolute best she could.
 I want to support you.
 My goal is to build your confidence and work with your own goals so that you are successful, whatever success means for you.